The foreign press have recently picked up on a new ‘craze’ in Japan: cosmetic dentistry for yaeba, or, as I like to call them, fangs.

 Price argued that modern foods were at the root of most of the West’s nutritional deficiencies and structural bone problems such as narrowed jaws and noses, overbites, lack of cheekbones, pinched nostrils, and weak chins.
 He attributed modern conditions such as allergies, anemia, asthma, poor vision, lack of coordination and behavioural problems to poor diet.

-Although the diets of the people Price visited varied hugely, he postulated the existence of ‘activator X”, which is now presumed to be vitamin K2, which works synergistically with vitamin D to place calcium where it belongs–in the bones and teeth–and out of the soft tissues, where it does not.
+Although the diets of the people Price visited varied hugely, he postulated the existence of ‘activator X”, now presumed to be vitamin K2, which works synergistically with vitamin D to place calcium where it belongs–in the bones and teeth–and out of the soft tissues, where it does not.

 While Price did not realise the importance of phytic acid inhibiting the uptake of minerals, Dr. Mellanby discovered that the rate of cavities in children’s teeth plunged and the rate of healing soared when they stopped eating oatmeal and ate a diet heavy in animal products, potatoes and vegetables instead.
 Have a look at this for a more detailed explanation of the diet and the mechanisms behind it.

 This all means that anyone who has wonky teeth was either malnourished to some extent or had ancestors who were.
 That yaeba are seen as attractive in Japan therefore bucks biological explanations for the rules of attraction that argue we evaluate partners on their genetic potential to bear healthy children.
-That said, if you have gone and married Goofy, you could your children a favour by swopping bread for some nice liver and onions.
+That said, if you have gone and married Goofy, you could do your children a favour by swopping bread for some nice liver and onions.

 To read more about this, click on the embedded links, or read the two most important articles on phytic acid and Dr. Mellanby’s research into vitamin D, phosphorus and tooth decay reversal.